 A close friend of mine recognized their demise and came up with a wonderful suggestion.
 She encouraged them to sell their crafts online.
 At first, they were skeptical but being fairly computer savvy I knew she was on to something, and so after some encouragement they boldly set out to follow her suggestion.

 They began by checking their options which there were several.
 They could join a platform that was already established to sell their craft items.
 Or, they had the option of setting up a store on a social media platform like Facebook.
 Then there was also the option of having their own website.
 These were all great choices but also created some confusion as to which to choose?
+Getting started also means buying all the necessary supplies needed.
+Thankfully, there are plenty of free resources to use, like these free quilt block patterns, but the cost of raw materials does need to be considered.

 They decided to go all in and start their own website.
 There were a few reasons why they chose this option.
 The most important one was that they would have total control over it.
 The other options were great but came with some restrictions.